kavya-desai-ds/kavya-desai-ds/README.md

 &nbsp;

 I'm Kavya, an aspiring Data Scientist!
-I strive to make an impact in the healthcare industry through the transformative power of big data.
+I strive to make an impactthrough the transformative power of big data.

 🎓 I'm currently studying **Data Science & Economics** at UCLA with a minor in **Bioinformatics**